aws-samples/aws-eda-slurm-cluster/docs/deploy.md

 ## Configure Fair Share Scheduling (Optional)

-SLURM supports [fair share scheduling](https://slurm.schedmd.com/fair_tree.html), but it requires the fair share policy to be configured.
+Slurm supports [fair share scheduling](https://slurm.schedmd.com/fair_tree.html), but it requires the fair share policy to be configured.
 By default, all users will be put into a default group that has a low fair share.
-The configuration file is at **source/resources/playbooks/roles/SlurmCtl/templates/tools/slurm/etc/accounts.yml.example** in the repository and is deployed to **/opt/slurm/{{ClusterName}}/conf/accounts.yml**.
+The configuration file is at [source/resources/playbooks/roles/SlurmCtl/templates/opt/slurm/cluster/etc/accounts.yml.example](https://github.com/aws-samples/aws-eda-slurm-cluster/blob/main/source/resources/playbooks/roles/SlurmCtl/templates/opt/slurm/cluster/etc/accounts.yml.example) in the repository and is deployed to **/opt/slurm/{{ClusterName}}/conf/accounts.yml**.

 The file is a simple yaml file that allows you to configure groups, the users that belong to the group, and a fair share weight for the group.
-Refer to the SLURM documentation for details on how the fair share weight is calculated.
+Refer to the Slurm documentation for details on how the fair share weight is calculated.
 The scheduler can be configured so that users who aren't getting their fair share of resources get higher priority.
 The following shows 3 top level groups.